How to structure your website for clarity, growth, and SEO success

 May 1, 2025 — Simon Kelly

-Here’s how to create a sitemap that sets your website up for lasting success.
+In this guide, you’ll learn how to build a sitemap that sets your website up for long-term success.

 A sitemap is much more than just a simple list— it’s a structured map that lays out every key page on your website and shows how they’re connected.